 The online credit card rates of this package are 2.4% + $0.30 per sale.
 There is also a 74% shipping discount within this plan.

-The Advanced Shopify plan provides exclusive features for scaling your business.
+The Advanced Shopify plan provides exclusive features (such as almost free shipping) for scaling your business.

 Now to the fun stuff.
 It’s always nice to see examples of success so that you can use their story as inspiration for your own shop.